Skip to main content

 • Blue Ocean strategy_strategy canvas1

 Where does your company stand today?
 How can you create your own blue ocean that will make competitors irrelevant?
+By analyzing your current position and focusing on successful business strategies, you can identify new opportunities for growth, business innovation, and differentiation.

 If you haven’t read the book yet, do consider buying the book online, or subscribe to download our summaries every month!